+Delivery Up or Destruction of Infringing Goods.
 Where goods have been found to infringe patent rights, courts may order, at the request of the applicant, delivery up or destruction of any patented product in relation to which the patent is infringed or any article in which that product is inextricably comprised.

-Damages or an account of profits
+Damages or an Account of Profits.
 A patent owner may seek damages (relating to losses to the patent owner caused by the infringement) or an account of profits (relating to the profits made by the infringer through their infringing activities, the purpose being to quantify any unjust enrichment).
-Both remedies are usually claimed in the alternative in the particulars of claim (pleadings).
+Both may be claimed as alternative remedies in the pleadings.
 It is only after infringement has been found that the patent owner must elect damages or an account of profits.

 Generally, damages are compensatory, not punitive.
 Where the patentee sells or manufactures products, it may claim for the lost sales of products sold by the infringer, as well as losses from sale and supply of ancillary items.
 Where the patentee usually licenses the patent, the measure of damages will usually be a royalty rate, based on comparable license agreements.
 Where the patentee neither manufactures nor sells products and does not license the patent, the court will seek to determine a notional royalty rate, applying the user principle that a royalty reflects the damage suffered.
-The general rule is that the damages will amount (as far as possible) to the sum of money that would put the injured party in the same position it would have been if it had not sustained the wrong.
+The general rule is that the damages will amount (as far as possible) to the sum of money that would put the injured party in the same position it would have been in if it had not sustained the wrong.
 The burden of proof in establishing the amount of damages lies with the claimant, but damages are assessed liberally.

 An account of profits is rare in patent cases because, typically, a party would expect to recover more through a damages inquiry.
-The court will assess the overall profit, and then make an apportionment.
+The court will assess the overall profit and then make an apportionment.